APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

-## Administration went into damage control mode
+## After the protests the administration went into damage control mode